stzimas/mitigation-algorithms/Fair_K-means/README.md

 Standard K-Means clusters points based only on distance.
 As a result, clusters may become highly imbalanced with respect to sensitive attributes.

-**Fair K-Means++** addresses this issue by introducing a **fairness-aware force** that influences point assignments, encouraging clusters to move toward balanced compositions.
+**Fair K-Means** addresses this issue by introducing a **fairness-aware force** that influences point assignments, encouraging clusters to move toward balanced compositions.

 ---